jaymeh13/jaymehoffman/_posts/2018-08-08-quotes-i-live-by.markdown

 description: Quotes and maxims Jayme Hoffman lives by.
 ---

-**Goal setting**: “*Give me a stock clerk with a goal and I’ll give you a man who will make history.
+**What's next?**: "*Figure out what information, people or resource you need in life to get to the next level*." - Me **Goal setting**: “*Give me a stock clerk with a goal and I’ll give you a man who will make history.
 Give me a man with no goals and I’ll give you a stock clerk*.” — J.C.
 Penney

 **Asking questions**: “*Questions are places in your mind where answers fit.
 If you haven’t asked the question, the answer has nowhere to go*.” — Clayton Christensen